 With the right education and career path, you too have the potential to evolve your hobby into a lifelong profession.

-If you’re interested in learning more about how to become a sports reporter, here’s a useful guide that breaks down everything you need to know to chart a successful career path.
+If you’re interested in learning more about how to become a sports reporter, here’s a useful guide that breaks down everything you need to know to chart a successful career path in Sports Broadcasting.

 Step One: Learn about the Industry and Find Your Passion